-The purpose of the database is to provide a meaningful resource of factual authoritative data for analysis of trends, causes and consequences with a view to the changes that will result in effective loss prevention related to tailings management.
-The aim is to give the narratives of every significant failure voice, not replace or overshadow the narratives.
+The purpose of the database is to provide a meaningful resource of factual authoritative data for analysis of trends, causes and consequences, with a view to the changes that will result in effective loss prevention related to tailings management.
+The aim is to give voice to the narratives of every significant failure, not replace or overshadow the existing narratives.

-Of course it is important to note at the outset that while tailings failures are a leading cause of the most consequential mine failures to communities of origin, the environment and to the investors whose trust finances production of the minerals the world needs, large and significant losses occurr even at facilities with no on site tailings or with state of the art and adequate tailings tailings management.
-This data base is important because it is a surrogate for all loss.
-It is the only known publicly available compilation of loss, the only window we have into the legal frameworks, corporate practices that create high risk and high loss conditions.
+Of course, it is important to note at the outset that, while tailings failures are a leading cause of the most consequential mine failures to communities of origin, to the environment, and to the investors whose trust finances production of the minerals the world needs, large and significant losses occurr even at facilities with no on-site tailings or with adequate and even state-of-the art tailings management.
+This database is important because it is a surrogate for all loss.
+It is the only known publicly available compilation of loss, the only window we have into the legal frameworks and corporate practices that create high-risk and high-loss conditions.

-The core of the database is the ICOLD/UNEP compilation by an international expert panel convened between 1995 and 2001 published in 2006.
-WISE continued the global compilation integrating all the Bulletin 121 failures and posting all new failures reported to them.
-The WISE chronology dropped most of the Bulletin 121 data descriptors and now only reports “significant” events since 1960.
+The core of the database is the ICOLD/UNEP compilation by an international expert panel convened between 1995 and 2001, and published in 2006.
+WISE continued the global compilation by integrating all the Bulletin 121 failures and posting all new failures reported to them.
+The WISE chronology dropped most of the Bulletin 121 data descriptors and now reports only “significant” events since 1960.

-World Mine Tailings Failures (WMTF) expanded the original Bulletin 121 compilation with independently researched authoritatively compiled failures from 1915 onward and integrated all WISE updates & additions through 2015 reformatting to the full Bulletin 121 layout.
+World Mine Tailings Failures (WMTF) expanded the original Bulletin 121 compilation with independently researched, authoritatively compiled failures from 1915 onward, and integrated all WISE updates and additions through 2015, reformatting to the full Bulletin 121 layout.
 Missing descriptors in the WISE and ICOLD/UNEP compilations were filled in element by element from many sources, principally legal documents and technical reports.

-The statistical value of ICOLD/UNEP dam descriptive and cause data elements has not been fully established or explored but WMTF continues all of them.
+The statistical value of ICOLD/UNEP dam-descriptive and cause-of-failure data elements has not been fully established or explored, but WMTF continues all of them.

-The data are only meaningful at aggregations of 10 years.
+The data are meaningful only at aggregations of 10 years.
 No other aggregation level holds up for any kind of meaningful analysis or presentation.
 Presentation of the number of “failures” for a given year is meaningless.
-No comparisons by country or company or resource sector are meaningful without production data ( failures er tonne or ore processed or failures er tonne or finished product) for a period of 10 years or more.
+No comparisons by country or company or resource sector are meaningful without production data ( failures per ton of processed ore or failures per ton of finished product) for a period of 10 years or more.

-Three main expansions gave the failure narratives voice in terms of both cause and consequence: severity coding, magnitude index development, and the inclusion of economic history.
+Three main expansions give voice to the failure narratives in terms of both cause and consequence: severity coding, magnitude index development, and the inclusion of economic history.

-The ICOLD UNEP expert panel intended to distinguish failure events by severity but the established coding did not lend itself to statistical analysis.
-They distinguished “failures” from lower consequence “accidents” but this two layer severity class had no structure that supported meaningful analysis, especially trend and correlation analysis.
-Within the designation “failures” ICOLD/UNEP intended, and which we have continued, all failures of any component of a tailings management system are recorded.
+The ICOLD/UNEP expert panel intended to distinguish failure events by severity, but the established coding did not lend itself to statistical analysis.
+They distinguished “failures” from lower consequence “accidents,” but this two-layer severity class had no structure that supported meaningful analysis, especially trend and correlation analysis.
+Within the designation “failures,” ICOLD/UNEP intended, and we have continued, to record all failures of any component of a tailings management system.

-A four level severity code system has therefore been created for WMTF from 1 (“very serious”) to 4 (“potential failure”, an observed condition which if left unattended could evolve to failure over time).
-The 4 tier system relies primarily, but not exclusively, on the three severity variables created by ICOLD/UNEP (release runout and deaths) but it also places great reliance on authoritative narrative.
-At present only two of the classes,very serious and serious, perform well in statistical analysis and it seems clear in correlation and other analysis that the trends for both severity levels are shaped by a set of common root causes in mine specific and global economics.
+A four-level severity code system has therefore been created for WMTF from 1 (“very serious”) to 4 (“potential failure,” meaning an observed condition that, if left unattended, could evolve to failure over time).
+The four-tier system relies primarily, but not exclusively, on the three severity variables created by ICOLD/UNEP (release, runout, and deaths), but it also places great reliance on authoritative narrative.
+At present, only two of the classes, “very serious” and “serious,” perform well in statistical analysis and it seems clear in correlation and other analyses that the trends for both severity levels are shaped by a common set of root causes in mine-specific and global economics.

-Figure 1 above shows present linear trend lines and Figure 2 the actual values for release runout and deaths by decade through 12/31/2017.
+Figure 1 above shows present linear trend lines and Figure 2 below shows the actual values for release runout and deaths by decade through 12/31/2017.

-The severity coding alone allows examination of only the frequency of high severity incidents over time but not the degree of severity.
-Although, as shown in Figure 2, the decade summaries of release, runout and deaths give an impression of increasing severity, it was not possible to do any meaningful statistical analysis with the data in this form.
+The severity coding alone allows examination of only the frequency of high-severity incidents over time, but not the degree of severity.
+Although, as shown in Figure 2, the decadal summaries of release, runout and deaths give an impression of increasing severity, it was not possible to do any meaningful statistical analysis with the data in this form.

-An index is an econometric tool especially used in trend analysis which allows disparate data elements to be unified via reference to a base year or period and then combined by aggregation with or without weighting as evaluated by the index developer.
+An index is an econometric tool, especially used in trend analysis, which allows disparate data elements to be unified via reference to a base year or period and then combined by aggregation, with or without weighting, as evaluated by the index developer.
 This approach was used to build the magnitude index setting 1991 to 2000, the “red flag” decade of Bulletin 121, as the reference period.
-For each incident, each element (release, run out, deaths) was expressed as a ratio to the reference average then all three index scores were combined to a single numeric index.
-It was determined that raw scores gave each element an equal weight (i.e. no weights were needed).
+For each incident, each element (release, runout, deaths) was expressed as a ratio to the reference average, after which all three index scores were combined to form a single numerical index.
+It was determined that raw scores gave each element an equal weight (i.e., no weights were needed).
 Complete technical documentation is available to anyone interested from firstname.lastname@example.org.

-The index proved a very valuable statistical tool with strong correlations to price and grade as shown in Figure 4 above.
-The relationships over time clearly show that magnitude increased as grades fell and prices rose dispelling a popularly cited paper asserting without econometric analysis that failures occur in lagged response to falling prices.
+The index proved to be a very valuable statistical tool with strong correlations to price and grade as shown in Figure 4 above.
+The relationships over time clearly show that magnitude increased as grades fell and prices rose, dispelling a popularly cited paper asserting without econometric analysis, that failures occur in lagged response to falling prices.

-The magnitude index also, as expected correlated significantly with storage capacity and dam height at failure.
-(Larger facilities are of course expected to cause more damage when they fail which is not the same as larger facilities having an inherently greater propensity to failure.
-Data is not presently available to evaluate that)
+The magnitude index also, as expected, correlated significantly with storage capacity and dam height at failure.
+(Larger facilities are, of course, expected to cause more damage when they fail, which is not the same as larger facilities having an inherently greater propensity to failure.
+Data are not presently available to evaluate the latter.)

 We invite, and hope ourselves to do, much further exploration of the magnitude index.
-At this point we are satisfied that it is a vetted and valid data element with an important place in the data base and in future research of cause and consequence.
+At this point, we are satisfied that it is a vetted and valid data element with an important place in the database and in future research into cause and consequence.

-We assign severity code on narrative and what is authoritatively documented as release, run out and deaths, however we not do not code magnitude if there is not sufficient complete information on release run out or deaths as it relies exclusively on the given numeric values of these elements.
+We assign severity code based on narratives and on authoritative documentation of release, runout and deaths.
+However, we not do not code magnitude if there is not sufficient complete information on release, runout and deaths, as it relies exclusively on the given numerical values of these elements.

-The ICOLD UNEP expert panel acknowledged the powerful and important role mine specific and global economics played in the failure trend they were pointing to.
-Most papers on cause, while tending to focus on engineering causes, recognize the adverse effect of falling grades, the resulting increase in mining costs per tonne and the attending squeeze on margins.
+The ICOLD/UNEP expert panel acknowledged the powerful and important role that mine-specific and global economics played in the failure trend to which they were pointing.
+Most papers on cause, while tending to focus on engineering causes, recognize the adverse effect of falling grades, the resulting increase in mining costs per ton, and the attending squeeze on margins.

 The predecessor of this database was a data set developed for three research papers exploring these effects of mine and global economics in depth on the frequency and severity of catastrophic failures.